kalekundert/macromolecular_inpainting/notebook/evaluate_fine_tuning/train_resnet_on_lba/notes.rst

 --------------------------------
 .. figure:: finetune_resnet_16A_v1.svg

-- All of the models overfit the data.
+- All of the models perform poorly and overfit the data.

+  - The MAE values are much worse than for a plain CNN.

-  - This isn't too surprising, because these models are complicated and the dataset is small.
+  - Overfitting isn't too surprising, because these models are complicated and the dataset is small.

-- The pre-trained models

-- Things to try:

-  - More dropout
-  - Freeze pre-trained layers
+- Pre-training leads to significantly worse performance on the validation set.

+  - This is the opposite of what I expected.
+  - Presumably this means that the pre-training puts the model in an unhelpful local minimum.
+Maybe it would be helpful to shorten the length of the pre-training?
+Not sure.

+- Given that even the random-initialization model performs worse than a plain CNN, I suspect that I need to find a better baseline model before I can expect fine-tuning to give good results.

 2024/06/13: Baseline LBA
 ------------------------